Living Landscapes – Where Art Meets The Environment

 You draw one, we will plant one

-La Trobe’s Living Landscapes allows gallery visitors to use their artistic talents to help protect a vital wildlife habitat.
-A unique experience connected to the NGV’s exhibition of arguably one of the world’s most influential living artists, David Hockney: Current,
+La Trobe’s Living Landscapes allows participants to use their artistic talents to help protect a vital wildlife habitat.
+A unique experience that was inspired by the NGV’s exhibition of arguably one of the world’s most influential living artists, David Hockney: Current.

-Inspired by Hockney’s passion for the environment, landscapes and innovative technology Living Landscapes invites people to create a plant on an iPad using Hockney-style colours and brush strokes.
-Then using augmented reality they scan their iPad over a scale replica of the University’s 30-hectare Wildlife Sanctuary and digitally “plant” their creation amid an evolving virtual reality forest that grows as more drawings are added.
+Hockney’s passion for the environment, landscapes and innovative technology was a natural fit to create Living Landscapes allowing people to create a plant on an iPad using Hockney-style colours and brush strokes.
+Then using Augmented Reality (AR) they scan their iPad over a scale replica of the University’s 30-hectare Wildlife Sanctuary and digitally “plant” their creation amid an evolving virtual forest that grows as more drawings are added.